Regular Meetings at 15 Abchurch Lane

 Impact on Access to Abchurch Lane

-A major project will be undertaken during the summer and autumn of 2024 and the first quarter and second half of 2025 covering King William Street, Lombard Street, Cannon Street and many of the lanes that connect them including Abchurch Lane.
+A major project has been undertaken starting in the summer of 2024 and continuing through 2025 into 2026 covering King William Street, Lombard Street, Cannon Street and many of the lanes that connect them including Abchurch Lane.

-This will mean that there will be road closures due to roadworks.
-Access during these times will be for pedestrians only, with very limited access to vehicles.
-Click here for details.
+This means that there will be road closures due to roadworks and building work.
+Access whilst this work is underway will be for pedestrians only, with very limited access to vehicles.

 President's Newsletter